UML Ontology — Design Decisions¶

 Included (70+ metaclasses): - All concrete classifiers (Class, Interface, Component, DataType, etc.) - All relationship metaclasses (Association, Generalization, Dependency, etc.) - Behavioral elements (Activity, StateMachine, Interaction) - Deployment concepts (Node, Artifact, Device) - Use case concepts (Actor, UseCase) - Key abstract metaclasses that form the hierarchy backbone

-Excluded (for now): - Template parameters and bindings (TemplateParameter, TemplateSignature) - Detailed action semantics (ReadStructuralFeatureAction, CreateObjectAction, etc.) - Value specifications (LiteralInteger, LiteralString, Expression, etc.) - Detailed interaction fragments beyond CombinedFragment - UML Diagram Interchange (UML DI) — can be added as a separate module
+Excluded (for now): - Template parameters and bindings (TemplateParameter, TemplateSignature) - Detailed action semantics (ReadStructuralFeatureAction, CreateObjectAction, etc.) - Value specifications (LiteralInteger, LiteralString, Expression, etc.) - UML Diagram Interchange (UML DI) — can be added as a separate module

 Rationale: The goal is to enable UML models to participate in the architecture knowledge graph, not to replicate the full UML XMI schema.
 The included metaclasses cover what architects and developers actually model.
 The excluded metaclasses are either: - Tool-internal (template bindings, value specifications) - Extremely detailed action semantics (better handled by code analysis tools) - Diagram interchange (a separate concern, following the BPMN DI pattern)